+The Lucayan National Park in the Grand Bahama Island showcases all of the archipelago’s 6 types of ecosystems.
 You can go inside the island’s famous limestone cave – considered as among the longest underwater caves of its type in the world, or you can loll by the beach and enjoy the view.

-For water sports, you can go diving, snorkeling or sailing.
+For water sports, you can go:

 If you wish to swim with dolphins, head to Nassau where you will find Paradise Island.
 Within Paradise Island is Blue Lagoon Island, a private island that offers close encounters with dolphins in their natural habitat.